spacemeat/humon/README.md

 **Annotations are their own thing, and exist out of band.**
 Annotations are the only sort of language-y syntax-y feature of Humon.
 The first specs didn't include them, but as I used Humon in those early days, I found that I wanted a convenient shorthand that sort of *jumped out of the structure* to provide context data, or specify certain rare conditions.
 Something formal and machineable, but that also didn't force modifications to the structure in place.
 I settled on annotations.

-Any single node can have any number of annotations, which appear *after or within* the node.
+Every node can have any number of annotations, which appear *after or within* the node--specifically, *after* any token belonging or associated to a node.
 The trove can have them too, if an annotation appears before any other objects.
 Annotations begin with an `@` symbol, followed by either one key:value pair, or a dict of key:value pairs:

     [
         nostromo @ movie-ref: alien